 What kind of experience are you looking for?

 The International Education Office is here to help you plan your study abroad experience.
-You can study abroad from one week up to an academic year, study in one country or travel to multiple locations and take courses in almost every major offered at TTU.
+You can study abroad from two weeks up to an academic year, study in one country or travel to multiple locations and take courses in almost every major offered at TTU.
 This experience will expand your cross-cultural communication and problem-solving skills, expose you to new ways of thinking and learning and prepare you to work in a global environment.

 A few things to consider:

 - When would you like to go abroad?
 Summer, Semester or Year

 - What kinds of classes do you want to take?
 Business, Engineering, Foreign Language...etc.

 - Do you want to your classes to be taught in a foreign language or would you prefer to take classes in English?

 - Do you want to take classes in your major or receive elective credit?